The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: Introduction

 The \texttt{democratic detrender} is written to be used with a method of transit fitting in which one models the transit in two steps: (1) modeling and removing unwanted activity and (2) fitting a transit to the detrending dataset.

 One might wonder about the alternative (but often computationally expensive) approach of jointly fitting, since our two-step approach admittedly has the disadvantage of assuming a perfect removal of unwanted activity in the subsequent transit modeling.
-We mitigate somewhat for this in the \texttt{democratic detrender} by inflating the uncertainties by the variance between the different detrending models.
 In practice, this two-step method is only appropriate to use when the baseline of out-of-transit data greatly exceeds the baseline of in-transit data, a typical situation for transit surveys.
 This is because in the two-step method, one masks the in-transit data, trains (fits) the detrending models on the out-of-transit data, and then interpolates the detrending models over the in-transit times.
-As \textit{Kepler} and \textit{TESS} observe quarters or sectors for $\sim$month-long time periods, data from these missions are ideal for this method of detrending they consistently have very long out-of-transit baselines.
+As \textit{Kepler} and \textit{TESS} observe quarters or sectors for $\sim$month-long time periods, data from these missions are ideal for this method of detrending because they consistently have very long out-of-transit baselines.
 In contrast, if modeling a transit with a short baseline of data, such as typical \textit{JWST} or \textit{Hubble} observations, one would be better advised to model the nuisance signal in unison with the transit model.
-Additionally, when modelling \textit{K2} data one would be better off using a detrending method explicitly designed to account for the large effects of the frequent thruster firings -- two of the most commonly used algorithms is the self-flat-fielding (SFF) presented in \citet{Vanderburg2014} and the \texttt{EVEREST} package \citep{Luger2016, Luger2018}.
+Additionally, when modeling \textit{K2} data, one would be better off using a detrending method explicitly designed to account for the large effects of the frequent thruster firings -- two of the most commonly used algorithms are self-flat-fielding (SFF) presented in \citet{Vanderburg2014} and the \texttt{EVEREST} package \citep{Luger2016, Luger2018}.